ChrisRoark/beagle_scraper/README.md

 ## Usage

-No install or setup required
+No installation or setup required

 1. Download the source code into a folder
 2. Create a **urls.txt** file with product category pages to be scraped like this one